 Chief, Division of Development & Behavioral Pediatrics

-completed his pediatric residency at the University of Virginia and joined the UVA faculty in 1989 following fellowship training in Developmental Pediatrics at the University of Iowa.
+Richard Stevenson, MD completed his pediatric residency at the University of Virginia and joined the UVA faculty in 1989 following fellowship training in Developmental Pediatrics at the University of Iowa.
 He is board-certified in neurodevelopmental disabilities and is an active clinician, teacher and clinical investigator.
 He is a leader in several multi-center studies related to the care of children with cerebral palsy.
-Dr. Stevenson is coordinator of the UVA Children's Hospital Costa Rica exchange, was recently appointed Chair of the Institutional Review Board for Health Sciences Research at UVA, and currently serves as Treasurer of the American Academy for Cerebral Palsy and Developmental Medicine.
+Dr. Stevenson is coordinator of the UVA Children's Hospital Costa Rica exchange, was recently appointed Chair of the Institutional Review Board for Health Sciences Research at UVA, and currently serves on the Executive Committee of the American Academy for Cerebral Palsy and Developmental Medicine as past president.

 is a graduate of New Jersey Medical School and completed her pediatric residency and fellowship in developmental pediatrics at the University of Virginia.
-She is currently an Associate Professor of Pediatrics and is the Director of Outpatient Services at the Kluge Children's Rehabilitation Center.
+She is currently an Associate Professor of Pediatrics and is board-certified in developmental and behavioral pediatrics.
 She is a strong supporter of family centered care, and throughout her career has focused on both provision of optimal patient care and education.
-Although active in many clinics, her primary interests are in the diagnosis and management of individuals who have autism, life cycle monitoring and management of individuals with Down Syndrome, and prenatal counseling for families regarding CNS malformations.
+Although active in many clinics, her primary interests are in the diagnosis and management of individuals who have autism, life cycle monitoring and management of individuals with Down syndrome, and prenatal counseling for families regarding CNS malformations.

 joined the UVA faculty in 2005 after a 26-year Navy career.
 He completed his clinical fellowship in neurodevelopmental disabilities at the Kennedy-Krieger Institute.
 He is Professor of Pediatrics and is board certified in neurodevelopmental disabilities.
 Dr. Norwood is very active clinically and sees patients representing the full spectrum of developmental disabilities including autism, ADHD, and learning disabilities.
 He is the primary attending in the brain injury and neonatal follow up clinics.
 Dr. Norwood enjoys teaching at all levels and has won teaching awards at several institutions including the University of Virginia.
 He is a member of the University’s Academy of Distinguished Educators.
 Dr. Norwood is very involved at the Children with Disabilities.

-joined the UVA faculty in 2011 after completion of a Developmental and Behavioral Pediatric fellowship at Einstein College of Medicine/Children’s Hospital at Montefiore, NY.
+Rebecca Scharf, MD joined the UVA faculty in 2011 after completion of a Developmental and Behavioral Pediatric fellowship at Einstein College of Medicine/Children’s Hospital at Montefiore, NY.
 She has a Master of Public Health in Epidemiology from Columbia University in New York.
 She is an assistant professor and is board certified in developmental and behavioral pediatrics.
 Dr. Scharf is actively involved in Global Health research and has ongoing research in this area with funding from the Doris Duke Foundation.

-Lisa Latzkus, NP joined the KCRC Inpatient Unit in July 2008.
+Lisa Letzkus, MSN, RN, CPNP-AC, CCRN joined the division in July 2008.
 She received her BSN from Shenandoah University and her MSN from University of Pennsylvania.
 She is currently pursuing a PhD of Arts and Sciences in Nursing.
 Her program of research is centered around improving outcomes following pediatric brain injury.
 She is an Advanced Practice Nurse 2 – Acute Care Pediatric Nurse Practitioner and directs complex care inpatient consult services in collaboration with Developmental Pediatrics.
 In 2011, she was selected for the “Magnet Nurse Excellence Award in Clinical Practice” by the Virginia Nurses Association and "Nurse of Distinction Award” at the University of Virginia.